This is part of the Brennan Center's work on H.R.1 - Democracy Reform.

 - In 2018, voters in Michigan and Nevada passed automatic voter registration at the ballot box by overwhelming majorities.
 For example, Michigan’s Proposal 3 (which also included same-day voter registration and no-excuse absentee voting) was approved by a 2-1 margin.

 - Six states – Maine, Maryland, Massachusetts, New Jersey, Virginia, and Washington – passed automatic voter registration legislatively.
+The New York legislature also passed automatic voter registration, which is awaiting the governor's signature.

 - Colorado implemented an updated automatic voter registration system.